 As you will all be aware, the NHS has come under great strain due to the COVID-19 pandemic.
 Much of the non-urgent hospital and community services were ‘paused’ - both as a safety precaution and to allow us to deliver the urgent care necessary.

 University Hospitals of Morecambe Bay NHS Foundation Trust (UHMBT) is delighted that an additional 46 second year student nurses, six student physiotherapists, seven student occupational therapists (OTs) and nine student radiographers have joined the Trust on work placement to help with the coronavirus (COVID-19) pandemic.

-Welcome to the third bulletin providing you with an update of what has been taking place across Morecambe Bay to tackle the current coronavirus (COVID-19) pandemic.
+Welcome to the sixth bulletin providing you with an update of what has been taking place across Morecambe Bay to tackle the current coronavirus (COVID-19) pandemic.

 Community services at University Hospitals of Morecambe Bay NHS Foundation Trust (UHMBT) are playing a key role in the Trust’s response to coronavirus (COVID-19) across the Bay.